How to Apply for Subsidized Housing

 You may select up to 2 sites, or up to 2 regions.
 (You may not select 1 site and 1 region.)
 In each case, you must take the first housing offered when you reach the top of the list.
 KCHA may cancel your application if you do not.

 Some properties have their own, separate waiting lists.
 You may select as many of these as you want.
 They do not affect your status on the 2 site-based or regional lists.
-You can choose these lists in the "Additional Housing Types" section of the application.

 - Local Programs waiting lists — Campus Green, Echo Cove, Harbour Villa, Slater Park

 - Private Housing waiting list — Chalet, Landmark, Newporter, Plum Court, Timberwood, Village at Overlake Station, Woodside East